libdyson-wg/ha-dyson/README.md

 # HomeAssistant Custom Integration for Dyson

-This is a HA custom integration for dyson under active development.
+This is a Home Assistant custom integration for dyson under active development.

-- It does not rely on a dyson account.
-Which means once configured, the integration will no longer login to the Dyson cloud service so fast and more reliable start up process.
-- Config flow and discovery is supported, so easier configuration.

 ## Migration from shenxn/ha-dyson